 Hurwitz was very active in the international art education scene.
-He served as president of both the National Art Education Association (NAEA) and International Society for Education through Art.
+He served as president of International Society for Education through Art.
 He conducted tours for art educators to Russia, Japan, Australia, New Zealand, Fiji, Israel, Egypt, and Turkey, and was the leader of the first tour for art educators to China.
 He gave keynote addresses and lectures in Korea, Qatar, South Africa, Israel, Egypt, Spain, Brazil and Taiwan.

 Hurwitz was a prolific writer, publishing 10 books including Children and Their Art, a fundamental textbook for primary art educators.
 Hurwitz had re-retired to Martha's Vineyard to paint and write, keeping his work active until shortly before his passing.